trarbr/FriendlyTOM/doc/roadmap.rst

 v0.1.2:

+- Fix deletion bug.
+Currently, if a Supplier is deleted the program will crash on next startup because the related payments and bookigns have not been deleted.
 - Fix Supplier OwnerId.
 Should be two fields, CI and RUC, and all OwnerIds are transferred to RUC.
 - Add a Search label to the filtering textbox above DataGrids.